MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-manage.md

 > [!IMPORTANT]
 > Offboarding is not the same as a data purge.
 A data purge permanently crypto-deletes your organization's data from Microsoft 365, offboarding does not.
 You can't perform a data purge for a multiple workload policy.

 If you decide not to use Customer Key for assigning multi-workload DEPs anymore then you'll need to reach out to Microsoft support with a request to "offboard" from Customer Key.
-Ask the support team to file a service request against Microsoft 365 Customer Key team.
+Ask the support team to file a service request against the Microsoft Purview Customer Key team.
 Reach out to m365-ck@service.microsoft.com if you have any questions.

 If you do not want to encrypt individual mailboxes using mailbox level DEPs anymore, then you can unassign mailbox level DEPs from all your mailboxes.